andersbogsnes/homepage/content/presentations/airflow_workshop/_index.md

 ---
-title: "Airflow"
+title: "Airflow Workshop for Azure"
-description: "An introduction to Airflow"
+description: "An introduction to using Airflow on Azure"
 date: 2020-11-08T09:00:00+02:00
 outputs: ["Reveal"]
 ---